Al G. Wright: Early years

 Wright was born in London, England.
 Whilst still a child he moved with his family to the United States, where he grew up in Pontiac, Michigan.
 Wright played French horn in high school and earned a music scholarship to the University of Miami in Florida, where he earned both bachelor's (1937) and master's (1947) degrees.
-He taught band and orchestra at Miami Senior High School from 1938-1954.
+He taught band and orchestra at Miami Senior High School from 1938 to 1954.

 Career

-Wright became director of the Purdue All-American Marching Band (AAMB) in 1954, becoming only the second person to hold the position, and served for 27 years until his retirement in 1981.
-Wright introduced a number of innovations to the Purdue band program, including elaborate football halftime shows and an expanded majorette corps featuring the Golden Girl and Silver Twins.
+Wright became director of the Purdue All-American Marching Band (AAMB) in 1954 following the retirement of longtime director Paul Spotts Emrick.
+He was only the second full-time director in the band's history; Emrick had become director as a student in 1905 and remained as full-time director after graduating in 1908.
+During his 27-year tenure, Wright introduced a number of innovations to the Purdue band program, including elaborate football halftime shows and an expanded majorette corps featuring the Golden Girl and Silver Twins.
 He was also responsible for significantly expanding the band's reach beyond football, including several performances at Radio City Music Hall and international trips to Europe, South America, and Japan.
+Wright retired in 1981.